ampotos/dynStruct/todo/future_work.md

 This file is the todo list of dynStruct.
 This are just ideas, ways to look, some of them can be impossible to do.

+# when -k is used change the name of the "struct" in the name by "array"
+        Do the same when analysis is ran from the web_ui

+#add a not research (maybe '!' at the start of the search field)
+        Actually it can be difficult to find information which are different than an other (specifically in the access search).
+	Doing something like: if the line start by '!' display everything which don't match the research

 #check if it work correctly with multi-thread program:

 	Just verify if dynStruct work properly wth multi-thread program.